 Note that four-day cruises are generally just as cheap as three-day cruises, although the latter are more popular because they sail over weekends.
 This actually makes the cheapest cruises the four-day cruises, in terms of the daily cost per person.

-The cheapest of the three-day cruises offered by the major lines were those of the Carnival Elation from San Diego to Ensenada, or the NCL Norwegian Sky sailing from Miami to Nassau and Great Stirrup Cay.
-Each started at $169 per person, or about $56 per person, per day.
+The cheapest of the three-day cruises offered by the major lines are currently those of the Carnival Elation from San Diego to Ensenada, or the NCL Norwegian Sky sailing from Miami to Nassau and Great Stirrup Cay.
+Each starts at $169 per person, or about $56 per person, per day.
 You won't find many seven-day cruises at per diem prices that low.

 Another way to find a really cheap cabin is to book repositioning voyages like those across the Atlantic.
-Costa Cruises is offered a 17-day Atlantic crossing starting at just $549 per person.
+Currently, Costa Cruises is offering a 17-day Atlantic crossing starting at just $549 per person.
 That comes out to just over $32 per person, per day.
-That could well be the cheapest cruise in the world ever.
+That could well be the cheapest cruise in the world right now.

-Carnival and NCL have offered three-day cruises for $56/day.
+Carnival and NCL now offer three-day cruises for $56/day.
 You can get a four-night cruise for $209, or $52.50 a day -- actually cheaper than the three-day cruise.

-We have seen a seven-day cruise to the Mexican Riviera on NCL's Norwegian Star for $359, which comes out to $51/day.
-The Sapphire Princess was $399 per person.
+We currently see a seven-day cruise to the Mexican Riviera on NCL's Norwegian Star for $359, which comes out to $51/day.
+The Sapphire Princess is $399 per person.

 For seven-day cruises, these are some of the cheapest rates you will see for many years, due to the current economic troubles.
 In normal times, a seven-day cruise to Mexico or the Caribbean would cost about $599 minimum.
 Summing up, if you are looking for cheap cruises, this is the right time to be shopping.